shannonwoolis/thanet-beds/wp-content/plugins/post-to-google-my-business/readme.txt

 6. Auto-post template settings

 == Changelog ==

+= 3.0.13 =
+* Fix auto-post toggle not being turned on by default in block editor
+* Improve API code to be compatible with new version of GMB API

+> **Premium**
+>
+> * Improve product publishing api

+= 3.0.12 =

+> **Premium**
+>
+> * Improve code for product publishing

+= 3.0.11 =
+* Fix incorrect token revocation request
+* Fix pre-php 7.3 error composer message
+* Clarify "Refresh token" error message
+* Fix a few locale mistakes
+* Bump minimum PHP version to 7.0
+* Fix for Notice: Trying to access array offset on line 163
+* Add account key to mbp_business_selector_locations filter
+* Fix display of service area businesses in business selector
+* Add placeholder parsing to event/offer title and trim it to 80 characters

+> **Premium**
+>
+> * Show error when evergreen content schedule does not exist in cron
+> * Fix edit and duplicate functions in Starter version
+> * Add debug data download for products

+= 3.0.10 =
+* Add graceful error for when the Google authorization is cancelled
+* Fix advanced post settings spacing
+* Update Freemius SDK
+* Clear access token cache when account is deleted
+* Fix a few permission issues

+= 3.0.9 =

+> **Premium**
+>
+>* Improvements to product publishing code

+= 3.0.8 =
+* Fix text domain on update notification
+* Prevent api error when trying to create product

+= 3.0.7 =
+* Fix location list not showing all locations in groups with more than 100 locations
+* Add upgrade & new feature notifications
+* Improve upgrade process

+= 3.0.6 =

+* Fix controls on dynamically loaded accounts in business selector

+> **Premium**
+>
+> * Fix woocommerce product category sync

+= 3.0.5 =

+* Update locales (Portuguese thanks to Valdemir Maran)
+* Post editor: Various layout and logic fixes
+* WP 5.9: Fix calendar icon

+> **Premium**
+>
+> * Add product support
+> * Fix evergreen not selecting the correct posts
+> * Fix evergreen page empty in Starter version
+> * Fix evergreen date timezone issue

+= 3.0.2 =
+* Updated Brazilian Portuguese translations (Thanks to @valdemirmaran)
+* Fix error when no post types are selected in the settings
+* Added evergreen content promotional page
+* Fix not showing welcome message on new site within multisite

+> **Premium**
+>
+> * Fix private backend post types being indexed by Yoast causing 404s

+= 3.0.1 =
+* Remove deprecated "Get Offer" call to action
+* Fix link parsing mode not working
+* Updated pot file (now automatically included in build process)
+* Updated Dutch translations
+* Fixed localization for calendar
+* Fixed datetime check in auto-post template editor

+> **Premium**
+>
+> * Added check for invalid evergreen post schedule
+> * Fixed localization for cron selector

+= 3.0.0 =
+* Refactor & improve a lot of code, mainly improved the way the plugin connects to Google
+* Paginated post & created post list, added bulk actions
+* Fix Featured Image checkbox state not saving
+* Remove pointless debug page
+* Moved post scheduling calendar to its own dashboard page, added popup with options
+* Added WebP support (GMB does not support it, so plugin will convert image to PNG)
+* Added WooCommerce support by default

+> **Premium**
+>
+> * (Starter) Moved ability to select a location per post to Starter
+> * (Pro) Added ability to create multiple post templates
+> * (Pro) Added "evergreen content" feature to automatically publish posts old posts
+> * (Pro) Moved ability to publish posts to multiple locations at once to Pro
+> * (Agency) Added ability to connect multiple Google accounts

 = 2.2.49 =
 * Add option to advanced post options to change link parsing mode